ObolNetwork/obol-docs/docs/charon/networking.md

 not in [libp2p’s Peer ID format](https://docs.libp2p.io/concepts/fundamentals/peers/).

 :::caution
-The secp256k1 private key identifies and authenticates each Charon node to the other cluster operators.
+Each Charon node's secp256k1 private key is critical for authentication and must be kept secure to prevent cluster compromise.

-It must be kept safe to avoid exfiltration: if leaked, the security of the cluster in which it resides can be compromised.

-The secp256k1 private key can only be used by one operator in one cluster at the same time, running multiple clusters with it is explicitly not supported, and will lead to security issues.
+Do not use the same key across multiple clusters, as this can lead to security issues.

-For more informations, see [libp2p's article](https://docs.libp2p.io/concepts/security/security-considerations) about peer communication security.
+For more on p2p security, refer to [libp2p's article](https://docs.libp2p.io/concepts/security/security-considerations).
 :::

 Charon currently only supports libp2p tcp connections with [noise](https://noiseprotocol.org/) security and only accepts incoming libp2p connections from peers defined in the cluster lock.